ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_collections_testing.rst

 ..
 NOTE:: Collection Testing with ``ansible-test``

    Since ``ansible-core`` 2.10 ``ansible-test`` has been the defacto collection testing tool.
-   However, ``ansible-test`` is longer receiving feature enhancements to accommodate new collection testing requirements.
+   However, ``ansible-test`` is no longer receiving feature enhancements to accommodate new collection testing requirements.
    We ask collection maintainers and community members to join the discussion to improve collection testing tools on the Ansible Forum via the `collection-test-strat <https://forum.ansible.com/tag/collection-test-strat>`_ tag.

 .. seealso::